2023 LED High Bay Lights Buyers Guide

 What are optics and how do optics affect performance?

 LED chips are directional, making it much simpler to control exactly where the light from your high bay lights is emitted as compared with older HID high bay lights.
 To get an LED to distribute light with a focused intensity and pattern, optics are required to concentrate or diffuse the light emitted.
 Most LED fixtures come in a variety of beam spreads, distribution options, and lenses, with multiple wattages to meet the requirements.
 This facilitates the lights to emit light that is sufficiently bright subject to the lumens emitted and evenly distributed.

-To download a pdf with examples of optics, click here
+Click to download a pdf with examples of LED high by light optics.